Solar in Bethlehem, PA: 2026 Cost, Savings & Payback

 How much do solar panels cost in Bethlehem, PA?

-The average cost of a 6kW solar panel system in Bethlehem is approximately $18,660 before incentives ($3.11/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $13,062.
-Solar Renewable Energy Credits (SRECs).
+The average cost of a 6kW solar panel system in Bethlehem is approximately $18,660 before local or state incentives ($3.11/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Solar Renewable Energy Credits (SRECs)

 How many peak sun hours does Bethlehem get?